riya-py/SheSignal/readme.md

 The raw response is validated against a Pydantic schema before anything is trusted.
-If the AI call fails, times out, or the response fails validation, the report is marked `failed` in `report_analysis` and nothing else happens — the report the user submitted is already safe on disk regardless.
+If the AI call fails, times out, or the response fails validation, the report is marked `failed` in `report_analysis` and nothing else happens in the report the user submitted is already safe on disk regardless.
 Owners can manually retry a failed analysis via
 `POST /reports/{id}/reanalyze`, which is blocked with `409` if an analysis already completed, so it can't silently re-run twice.

 ### 3. Pattern clustering: geohash + time bucket

-Individual reports don't drive the map — **patterns** do.
+Individual reports don't drive the map **BUT** **patterns** do.
 A Postgres function, `recompute_patterns()`, buckets reports by:

-- **geohash** (precision configurable, default 7 — roughly a
-  150m × 150m cell), and
+- **geohash** (precision configurable, default 7 that is roughly a 150m × 150m cell), and
 - **time-of-day bucket** (morning / afternoon / evening / night)

 then groups reports that fall in the same cell *and* the same time bucket, within a configurable lookback window (default 90 days).
 A cluster only becomes a visible pattern once it clears a minimum report count (default
-3) — so a single anonymous report can't spike the map, but a real recurring pattern will.
+3) so a single anonymous report can't spike the map, but a real recurring pattern will.
 Each pattern stores a centroid, a report count, a severity breakdown, and a factor breakdown, ready for the risk engine to consume directly.
 Recomputation is throttled server-side (default every 5